Canada: Culture

-Historically, Canada has been influenced by British, French, and Indigenous cultures and traditions.
-During the 20th century, Canadians with African, Caribbean, and Asian nationalities have added to the Canadian identity and its culture.
+Canada is influenced by British, French and Indigenous cultures and traditions.
+During the 20th century, Canadians with African, Caribbean, and Asian heritages have added to Canadian identity.
 Canada's culture draws influences from its broad range of constituent nationalities, and policies that promote a just society are constitutionally protected.
 Since the 1960s, Canada has emphasized human rights and inclusiveness for all its people.
 Canadian identity shifted from primarily British-based to multicultural between the 1960s and 1970s.

 The official state policy of multiculturalism is often cited as one of Canada's significant accomplishments and a key distinguishing element of Canadian identity.
 In Quebec, cultural identity is strong and there is a French Canadian culture that is distinct from English Canadian culture.
 As a whole, Canada is in theory a cultural mosaic of regional ethnic subcultures with diverse areas and ethnic enclaves.

 Canada's approach to governance emphasizing multiculturalism, which is based on selective immigration, social integration, and suppression of far-right politics, has wide public support.
 Government policies such as publicly funded health care, higher taxation to redistribute wealth, the outlawing of capital punishment, strong efforts to eliminate poverty, strict gun control, a social liberal attitude toward women's rights (like pregnancy termination) and LGBT rights, and legalized euthanasia and cannabis use are indicators of Canada's political and cultural values.
 Canadians also identify with the country's foreign aid policies, peacekeeping roles, the national park system, and the Canadian Charter of Rights and Freedoms.